 The Port Chicago Story

-The Treasure Island Museum joins those peacefully protesting the deaths of George Floyd and other African Americans at the hands of those in authority.
-We believe that Black lives matter, that racism is wrong, and that systemic changes to society’s institutions will happen in response to broad support for the humanity of every person.
+The Treasure Island Museum believes that Black lives matter, that racism is wrong, and that systemic changes to society’s institutions will happen in response to broad support for the humanity of every person.

 These beliefs are rooted in the story of Port Chicago, part of which took place at Treasure Island during World War II.
 It fueled national outrage at undeniable racism and led to systemic change: the desegregation of first the Navy and then all the armed services.